bsaliou/ChemPrice/README.md

 Status: Molport: no credential is set.
 ```

-In these examples, we're only talking about the Molport connection;
-for ChemSpace and MCule, the approach is the same.
+Similar to the Molport connection, for ChemSpace and MCule, the approach is the same.
+However, ChemSpace and MCule require only an API key.
 You need to use
 the :mod:`setChemSpaceApiKey()` and :mod:`setMCuleApiKey()` functions, such as :

 ```python